dysdsyd/kaggle-question-pairs-quora/README.md

 ![[model_1.png]](model_1.png)

 Nadam optimizer and binary cross-entropy is used as  the loss function, early stopping round by monitoring validation loss is used to avoid overfitting.
-To create different permutations of hyper-parameter in both xgboost model and lstm, values of hyper-parameter is chosen at random for a defined set.
+To create different permutations of hyper-parameter in both xgboost model and lstm, values of hyper-parameter is chosen at random from a defined set.

 ## Experiments